BenConway/benconway.art/content/fiction/unicorn-spacecraft.md

 And you can use that pressure to move a spacecraft.

 The process of making a spacecraft begins with the unicorns.
 You can make a solar sail out of anything lightweight and reflective enough, but unicorn hair is the best material.
-We have six unicorns at our ranch---Viduria, Sabelia, Sarustia, Aenarian, Salorsia, and Vinosion.
+We have six unicorns at our ranch---Viduria, Sabelia, Sarustia, Aenarian, Salorsia, and Vidosion.
 There are a few different types of unicorn hair, graded by its coarseness---different types are useful for different things.
 Salorsia's a type D, for instance.
 You use that for structural support and reflective parts.
 <br/>
 <br/>